danielwohlgemuth/mulesoft-developer-i-study/week-01/README.md

 - `GET /products/featured` – Featured or promoted products for homepage

 ## Workflow
-1. Design RAML specifications for each API layer using Anypoint Design Center.
+1. Design OAS specifications for each API layer using Anypoint Design Center.
 2. Use mocking service to simulate responses and allow parallel frontend/backend development.
 3. Publish APIs to Exchange with proper documentation and tags (e.g., System, Process, Experience).
 4. Create an API portal for the Experience API with usage instructions for web/mobile teams.